Social Justice Warrior Snowflake

 Which brings us to the second part of the phrase, “justice”.

-Bad movies and TV shows and comic books tend to obliterate the original meaning of “justice” and replace it with retribution.
+Bad movies and TV shows and comic books obliterate the original meaning of “justice” and replace it with retribution.

 Justice is what happens before any wrong occurs; justice is not about returning pain for pain.